-- Visually inspect electrical tools and equipment prior to use. - Extension cords must be at least 12-guage, 3-wire type and properly rated for the service.
-Do not use worn, frayed or damaged cords.
+- Visually inspect electrical tools, cords and equipment prior to use. - Extension cords must be at least 12-gauge, 3-wire type and properly rated for the service.
+Do not use and dispose of, worn, frayed or damaged cords.
 Use cords with a ground prong.
-Cables passing through work areas must be covered or elevated to protect from damage and eliminate tripping hazard. - Receptacles present near a water supply or outdoors must be protected with a Ground Fault Circuit Interrupter (GFCI) or use a portable GFCI when work may involve exposure to water or other conductive fluids.
+Cables passing through work areas must be covered or elevated to protect from damage and eliminate tripping hazard, and not attach to building or structure. - Receptacles present near a water supply or outdoors must be protected with a Ground Fault Circuit Interrupter (GFCI) or use a portable GFCI when work may involve exposure to water or other conductive fluids. - Ensure covers protect exposed wires. - Ensure lighting fixtures are in good condition with no exposed energized parts.

-- Ensure covers prevent exposed wires. - Ensure lighting fixtures are in good condition with no exposed energized parts. - De-energize and follow Lock Out Tag Out procedures when working with electrical equipment. - Maintain adequate clearance distance from overhead energized lines and equipment.
+- De-energize and follow Lock Out Tag Out procedures when working with electrical equipment. - Maintain adequate clearance distance from overhead energized lines and equipment.